Takoodachi/content-ops-starter/content/pages/index.md

         textAlign: center
     type: FeaturedItemsSection
   - title:
-      text: For if there is anything wrong
+      text: For if there is anything wrong...
       color: text-dark
       type: TitleBlock
     subtitle: Section with a form subtitle